AndreRH/hangover/README.md

+Make sure to leave a :star:, we are getting close to 1000 :blush:

 ## Hangover
 This is Hangover, a project started by André Zwing and Stefan Dösinger in 2016 to run x86_64/x86_32 Windows applications on aarch64/(ppc64le)/x86_64 Wine.

 ### 1) How it works
-In fact it uses the WoW64 support in Wine + an emulator to run e.g. ARM32 on x86_64 or i386 on ARM64.
-This is completely different from earlier versions of Hangover.
+In fact it now uses the WoW64 support in Wine + an emulator to run e.g. ARM32 on x86_64 or i386 on ARM64.
+This is completely different from earlier versions of Hangover, which broke out of emulation at the win32 API level.

 ### 2) Status
-Putty runs smoothly, most applications run worse on ARM64 than on x86-64 with Hangover.
+While the overall stability was improved, expect crashes.

 ### 3) How to build
 Currently Qemu is built as a library which is used in Wine.
 This is a license conflict, so there'll be no binaries for download.
 This will change with other emulators.